Hisham Abdul-Munam

-Hisham Mohammad Abdul-Munam is a retired Jordanian footballer of Palestinian origin who played for Al-Wehdat SC and the Jordan national football team.
+Hisham Abdul-Munam is a retired Jordanian footballer who played for Al-Wehdat SC and the Jordan national football team.

 Hisham has an older brother named Jihad, who also played for Al-Wehdat SC and the Jordan national team.
-Hisham is married and has four children; a daughter named Aseen, three sons, one named Ahmed, who played also for Al-Wehdat, and the other two Jihad and Ayham.
+Hisham is married and has four children; a daughter named Aseen and three sons Ahmed, Jihad and Ayham.

 Career

 Hisham retired when he was just 31 years old.
 A match was held between Al-Faisaly and Al-Wehdat on 6 August 2000 to mark his retirement.